bearsunday/bearsunday.github.io/manuals/1.0/en/hypermedia-api.md

 The API set written in HAL functions as **headless REST application**.

-You can access all the resources by following the link from the root like the web site with the Web based HAL Browser or the CURL command of the console.
+You can access all the resources by following the link from the root like the website with the Web-based HAL Browser or the CURL command of the console.

  * [HAL Browser](https://github.com/mikekelly/hal-browser) - [example](http://haltalk.herokuapp.com/explorer/browser.html#/)
  * [hyperagent.js](https://weluse.github.io/hyperagent/)